ekreutz/react-native-barcode-scanner-google/README.md

 # react-native-barcode-scanner-google

-Barcode scanner view for React Native applications.
+Very fast barcode scanner view for React Native applications.
 Only for Android.
 Use something like `react-native-camera` for iOS.
 The postfix `-google` is added since the native implementation is based on Google's Barcode API: https://developers.google.com/vision/barcodes-overview